 Gaming On Libre Distribution

-The GOLD proposal was announced on 19/11/2016, on the Trisquel Forums.
+The GOLD name was first proposed in a thread on on the Trisquel Forums on 19/11/2016.
+The project was more formally proposed on the Trisquel Forum on 02/04/2017, .
 The list of initial requirements will be transferred here and tidied up soon.
 In a nutshell, the project is a response to the release of Steam Machines, and aims to create a 100% free code GNU/Linux distribution as a replacement for the SteamOS distribution that is the OEM distribution on these devices.
 The target is a user-friendly, console-style gaming experience, with a local game library, and built-in access to a regularly-updated repository of all available free code games.
 The game library GUI could be based on an existing game library app like Lutris or PlayOnLinux, or a multimedia player app like Kodi.

 GOLD could be a libre fork of SteamOS in the same way that Trisquel is a libre fork of Ubuntu, and Replicant is a libre fork of Android.
 Or it could be assembled from a range of existing free code components (eg Lutris or PlayOnLinux) on top of a vanilla Debian Stable base, like gNewSense is.